nilymar/ExampleOnlyWidget/README.md

 *************************************************************************************************************************************

 This app uses APIXU: https://www.apixu.com/ to fetch current weather and forecast, for a specify city and time period. when you install the widget on screen, the setting screen will open, so you can change the city and forecast period.
-The widget has to posible layout, depending on its width.
+The widget has two posible layout, depending on its width.
 It is updated every half an hour using JobIntentService (so that it will work on the newer versions of android.